 "There's so many unanswered questions on leadership," an agent said.
 "It's hard to objectify the quality of the (football) job without knowing who the leaders are on campus."

 Above Fuchs is the university's board of trustees, chaired by Morteza "Mori" Hosseni.
 Hosseini has been a trustee since 2016 and was named board chair in 2018.
 His current term lasts until January 2026.
 Multiple sources describe Hosseini as "the most powerful unelected official in the state."
-His relationship with two-term governor Ron Desantis is a big part of that.
+His relationship with two-term governor Ron DeSantis is a big part of that.

-According to reporting by The Independent Florida Alligator, Hosseini has donated over $1 million to Governor Ron DeSantis' super PAC as well as provided him with access to his private jets and gifting him a golf simulator.
+According to reporting by The Independent Florida Alligator, Hosseini has donated over $1 million to DeSantis' Super PAC as well as provided him with access to his private jets and gifting him a golf simulator.
 Multiple trustees at the university are large DeSantis donors, and Hosseini has a direct line to the governor.
 Bill Heavener, the namesake of Florida's old and new football operations facilities, is on the board, as is Augusta National Golf Club chairman Fred Ridley.
 Ridley is a 1974 graduate of UF and also has considerable influence in the state house.
 His daughter, Sydney, is a lobbyist, and Fred was described by a source as an "involved" trustee, though another source said they haven't known Ridley to "throw his weight around" when issues hit a stalemate.

 The board of trustees does not have authority to hire or fire a football coach, but Fuchs and Hosseini have to approve Stricklin's recommendation.
 Hosseini was described by multiple sources as being uninterested in sports, but he knows its effect on the university's bottom line and could become involved in the search directly or indirectly as a result.